Resources Family Life

 For a variety of bereavement resources visit the “Bereavement” page at bostoncatholic.org.

 The Annual Wedding Anniversary Mass is for married couples celebrating their 10th, 25th, 50th or other milestone anniversary.
-Renew your marital commitment on Sunday, November 3, 2024 at 3pm @ the Cathedral of the Holy Cross in Boston.
-Register here or call Emily Elliott at 617-746-5756 for more information.
+Couples renewed their marital commitment on Sunday, Nov.
+3, 2024 at the Cathedral of the Holy Cross in Boston.
+Visit here for the official photos.
+2025 date to be determined soon.
+For more information, contact Emily Elliott at 617-746-5756.

 Discover the “Ultimate Guide to Wedding Anniversaries from 1 to 100 Years” from Aleteia.
 This very helpful article helps you discover a 100 different themes and symbols to celebrate marriages.